This vegan creamy mushroom soup is made with oats instead of dairy and flour.

 Description

-A dairy-free creamy mushroom soup made with oats instead of dairy and flour!
+This creamy vegan mushroom soup is made with rolled oats instead of dairy or refined flour!
 (Adapted from The Complete Vegan Cookbook)

 Ingredients